esthesis-iot/esthesis-core/esthesis-core-docs/core-docs/topics/installation-guide/kubernetes.md

 # Kubernetes

 Esthesis CORE can be deployed on Kubernetes using the publicly available Helm charts.
-The Helm charts are available on the [TBC].
+The Helm charts are available on [the Helm Chart Repo](https://esthes.is/helm).

 Esthesis CORE comes with a variety of different Helm charts.
 Some of the provided Helm charts pertain to mandatory components, while others are optional.
 During the installation you can choose which